 The best rewards experience, then, isn’t a matter of presenting the best rewards, but the best mix of reward, recognition, and experience.
 Whenever these three factors can come together in a harmonious way, employees will feel most appreciated—and the incentive is most likely to have the desired effect.

 Best Practice #2: Find ways to let them customize—and show off.

 Given that tastes differ so much, there are few incentives that will be desirable across the board.
 Indeed, this might be the only reason why cash is the most preferred reward: it is, in a sense, infinitely customizable.

 But taking a deeper look at the data uncovers another trend: people tend to prefer merchandise that is seen as a “status symbol” given their demographic.
 For example, millennials prefer electronics, while baby boomers prefer watches.
 And women tend to prefer clothing and apparel more than men.

 Given the draw of luxury brands as status symbols, it makes sense to offer merchandise as rewards if there are options for picking and/or customizing the reward.
 For example, best practice would not be to offer an expensive watch, but rather to let the employee to select from a range of watch styles from a quality brand or brands.

 This combination of recognition, experience, choice, and quality brands may well be the best way to create an incentives package—and get a positive return on one’s investment.

-Whether you’re a seasoned corporate gifting and incentive vet or are just getting started, we can help you.
-Sign up for our preferred pricing to begin receiving special pricing on corporate gifts and incentives, call us at 888-862-9283, or contact us today to start selecting incentives for your team.
+Whether you’re a seasoned corporate gifting and incentive vet or are just getting started, we can help you with rewards and incentives that motivate employees.
+Motivation and incentives in the workplace are crucial to maintaining a culture of appreciation.
+Sign up for our preferred pricing to begin receiving special pricing on corporate gifts and incentives, call us at 888-862-9283, or contact us today to start selecting team incentives for motiviation for your business.